nmdarksky/nmdarksky.github.io/state_council.md

 The State Council is responsible for the management of the activities of the chapter, and are elected for two-year terms.
-Elections held March 2024 result in the following Council:
+Elections held March 2024 and 2025 result in the following Council:

-Terms expiring 2025:  John Briggs, Galen Gisler, Jon Holtzman (chair), Marisela La Grave, Jim Price, Sheila Sullivan

-Terms expiring 2026: Trish Cutler (resigned 1/25), Jamey Eriksen (resigned 1/25), Michael Hensley, Nick Knorr (secretary/treasurer), Peter Lipscomb (vice chair), Gary Starkweather, Derek Wallentinsen.
+Terms expiring 2026:  Michael Hensley,
+Nick Knorr (secretary/treasurer), Peter Lipscomb (vice chair), Gary Starkweather, Derek Wallentinsen.

+Terms expiring 2027:  John Briggs (2nd term), Jon Holtzman (chair, 2nd term), Marisela La Grave (2nd term), Sarah McIntyre, Colin Nicholls, Jim Price (2nd term), Didier Saumon

 Council members can be re-elected for up to three terms.

-Nominations for 2025 election can be found [here](nominations).

 Michael Rymer represents Dark Sky International at our Council meetings.